x811zou/QuickBEAST/README.md

 ```

 ### Acknowledgements:
-The initial version of QuickBEAST was developed by Bill (William H. Majoros).
-The current version has been enhanced and modified by myself, building upon Bill's original foundational work.
-We thank Bill for setting the high standards that continue to guide this project.
-For further information, inquiries, or contributions, please feel free to contact [Xue Zou](mailto:xz195@duke.edu).
+- Special thanks to William H. Majoros for their guidance and support.
+- Thanks to the Allen Lab for providing the resources and environment to develop QuickBEAST.

+## Contact
+If you have any questions, feel free to reach out to me at [Xue Zou](mailto:xz195@duke.edu).